ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 already.
 For instance, recent studies have attempted to identify whether reef-associated clades experience greater species diversification rates than non-reef-associated groups (*e.g.* Alfaro et al. 2009).
-One can easily identify and compare the numbers of reef associated species in different families using the `rfishbase` functions presented above.
+One can identify and compare the numbers of reef associated species in different families using the `rfishbase` functions presented above.

 In this example, consider the simpler question “Are there more reef-associated species in *Labridae* than in *Gobiidae*?”
-Recent research has shown that the families Scaridae and Odacidae are nested within Labridae (Westneat and Alfaro 2005), although the three groups are listed as separate families in fishbase.
+Recent research has shown that the families Scaridae and Odacidae are nested within Labridae [@westneat2005], although the three groups are listed as separate families in fishbase.
 We get all the species in fishbase from *Labridae* (wrasses), *Scaridae* (parrotfishes) and *Odacidae* (weed-whitings):

 ~~~~ {.r}
 labrid <- which_fish("(Labridae|Scaridae|Odacidae)", "Family", fish.data)